cambiotraining/awd-pathogen-bioinformatics/materials/03-typing/04-amr.md

 This summary is produced by a software called [_hAMRonization_](https://github.com/pha4ge/hAMRonization) and the corresponding CSV file is saved in `results/funcscan/reports/hamronization_summarize/hamronization_combined_report.tsv`.
 You can open this file using any standard spreadsheet software such as _Excel_ (@fig-hamronization).

-This file is quite large, containing many columns and rows (we detail all the columns in the information box below).
+This file is quite large, containing many columns and rows (we detail these columns in the information box below).
 The easiest way to query this table is to filter the table based on the column "antimicrobial_agent" to remove rows where no AMR gene was detected (@fig-hamronization).
 This way you are left with only the results which were positive for the AMR analysis.